-Function Description abs_path Returns the supplied path as an absolute path. base64_decode Decodes a base64-encoded string. base64_encode Base64-encodes a string. convert_date time Converts date and time formats using standard IDOL date formats. convert encoding Converts the encoding of a string from one character encoding to another. copy_file Copies a file. create_path Creates the specified directory tree. create_uuid Creates a universally unique identifier. delete_file Deletes a file. doc_tracking Raises a document tracking event for a document. encrypt Encrypts a string.
+Function Description abs_path Returns the supplied path as an absolute path. base64_decode Decodes a base64-encoded string. base64_encode Base64-encodes a string. convert_date time Converts date and time formats using standard IDOL date formats. convert encoding Converts the encoding of a string from one character encoding to another. copy_file Copies a file. create_path Creates the specified directory tree. create_uuid Creates a universally unique identifier. delete_file Deletes a file. delete_path Deletes a specified directory, but only if it is empty. doc_tracking Raises a document tracking event for a document.

-Function Description encrypt security_field Encrypts the ACL. extract_date Searches a string for a date and returns the date. file_setdates Modifies the properties of a file (for example created date, last modified date). get_config Loads a configuration file. get_log Returns a LuaLog object that provides the capability to use a log stream configured in the connector's configuration file. get_task_config Returns a LuaConfig object that contains the configuration of the fetch task that called the script. get_task_name Returns the name of the fetch task that called the script. getcwd Returns the current working directory of the application. gobble whitespace Reduces multiple adjacent while spaces. hash_file Hashes a file using the SHA1 or MD5 algorithm. hash_string Hashes a string. is_dir Checks if the supplied path is a directory. log Appends log messages to a file. move_file Moves a file. parse_csv Parse comma-separated values into individual strings. parse_xml Parse XML string to a LuaXmIDocument. regex_match Performs a regular expression match on a string. regex_replace_all Searches a string for matches to a regular expression, and replaces the matches. regex_search Performs a regular expression search on a string. send_aci_action Sends a query to an ACI server. send_aci command Sends a query to an ACI server. send_and_wait for_async_aci action Sends a query to an ACI server and then waits for the action to finish.
-Use this method for sending asynchronous actions so that the action response is returned instead of a token. sleep Pauses the running thread.
+Function Description encrypt Encrypts a string. encrypt security_field Encrypts the ACL. extract_date Searches a string for a date and returns the date. file_setdates Modifies the properties of a file (for example created date, last modified date). get_config Loads a configuration file. get_log Returns a LuaLog object that provides the capability to use a log stream configured in the connector's configuration file. get_task_config Returns a LuaConfig object that contains the configuration of the fetch task that called the script. get_task_name Returns the name of the fetch task that called the script. getcwd Returns the current working directory of the application. gobble whitespace Reduces multiple adjacent while spaces. hash_file Hashes a file using the SHA1 or MD5 algorithm. hash_string Hashes a string. is_dir Checks if the supplied path is a directory. log Appends log messages to a file. move_file Moves a file. parse_csv Parse comma-separated values into individual strings. parse_xml Parse XML string to a LuaXmlDocument. regex_match Performs a regular expression match on a string. regex_replace_all Searches a string for matches to a regular expression, and replaces the matches. regex_search Performs a regular expression search on a string. script_path Returns the path and file name of the script that is running. send_aci_action Sends a query to an ACI server. send_aci command Sends a query to an ACI server. send_and_wait for_async_aci action Sends a query to an ACI server and then waits for the action to finish.
+Use this method for sending asynchronous actions so that the action response is returned instead of a token.

-Function Description string_uint_less Compares the length of two strings. unzip_file Extracts the contents of a zip file. url_escape Percent-encode a string. url_unescape Replaces URL escaped characters and returns a standard string. xml_encode Takes a string and encodes it using XML escaping. zip_file Zips the supplied path (file or directory).
+Function Description sleep Pauses the running thread. string_uint_less Compares the length of two strings. unzip_file Extracts the contents of a zip file. url_escape Percent-encode a string. url_unescape Replaces URL escaped characters and returns a standard string. xml_encode Takes a string and encodes it using XML escaping. zip_file Zips the supplied path (file or directory).